 At inception, investment properties are recognised at acquisition value, which includes transaction costs.
 Thereafter, investment properties are recorded at fair value.
 Gains and losses from changes in fair value are recorded through profit and loss in the period when they are incurred.
 Fair value of an investment property represesents the price that would be received for the property in an orderly transaction, taking place in the local (principal) market, considering the condition and location of the property.

 SATO measures investment properties at fair value which are based on:

 – Acquisition cost

 Sales comparison method

-The properties which can only be sold as entire property and to a restricted group of buyers are valuated using the income value method.
-The income value is based on the area specific yield and assumption of the long-term rental use of the buildings.
-Long term renovation costs and interest subsidies are taken into account in income value method.
-In 2016, the yields used in estimation of the income value maily varied in the range of 5 to 8 per cent.
+The properties which can only be sold as entire properties and to a restricted group of buyers are valuated using the income value method.
+The income value is based on the area-specific yield and assumption of the long-term rental use of the buildings.
+Long-term renovation costs and interest subsidies are taken into account in the income value method.
+In 2017, the yields used in estimation of the income value varied mainly in the range of 5 to 8 per cent.

-The fair values of properties under construction, interest-subsidised (short term) properties and ARAVA properties are estimated to be same as the acquisition cost.
-At inception these properties are booked at the original acquisition cost, including the transaction costs.
-Later they are valued at the original acquisition price less accumulated depreciation and impairments.
+The fair values of properties under construction, interest subsidised (short-term) properties and ARAVA properties are estimated to be the same as the acquisition cost.
+At inception, these properties are booked at the original acquisition cost, including the transaction costs.
+Later they are valued on the original acquisition price less accumulated depreciation and impairments.

 Sensitivity analysis of investment properties